 The CFTC and the various exchanges have established limits referred to as "speculative position limits" on the maximum net long or net short position that any person, such as the Fund, may hold or control in a particular futures contract.
 Trading limits are also imposed on the maximum number of contracts that any person may trade on a particular trading day.
 An exchange may order the liquidation of positions found to be in violation of these limits and it may impose other sanctions or restrictions.
-The investment manager does not believe that these trading and positions limits will have an adverse impact on the Fund's investment strategies.
+The regulation of futures, as well as other derivatives, is a rapidly changing area of law.
+For more information, see "Developing government regulation of derivatives" below.